 The Proposed Action would realign Cove Road at a mean 14-foot elevation, which is above or at the 100year and 500-year flood elevations.
 The realigned Eagle Knolls Road would have a mean 14.5-foot elevation.
 A new internal roadway, "Road A," would intersect with Cove Road and would be elevated to a mean elevation of 15 feet.
-Furthermore, Cooper Avenue would be extended to provide emergency access.
-Cooper Avenue would have a mean elevation of 14.0 feet and a low point of 13.0 feet, which is and the entire length of Cooper Avenue would be higher than the 100-year flood elevation.
-Assuming a 28.5" twofoot sea level rise, which is the mid-rangemedian 50-year sea level rise estimate, a portion of Cooper Avenue would be inundated with 16.5" foot of water during the 100-year tidal flood.
-The low points of the other internal roads would also-experience some level of flooding during the higher sea level rise scenarios-This issue is discussed in more detail in Section III.3.G.
+Cooper Avenue would be extended to provide emergency access.
+Cooper Avenue would have a mean elevation of 14.0 feet and a low point of 13.0 feet, which is higher than the 100-year flood elevation.
+Assuming a 28.5" sea level rise, which is the mid-range 50-year sea level rise estimate, a portion of Cooper Avenue would be inundated with 16.5" foot of water during the 100-year tidal flood.
+The low points of the other internal roads would experience some level of flooding during the higher sea level rise scenariosThis issue is discussed in more detail in Section III.3.G.